What You Should Know About Graduating From College in Ohio

 To determine your future job outlook in Ohio, it’s important to know the key players when it comes to employment.
 Companies on the list of top 50 employers in Ohio include Ohio State University, GE Lighting, Procter & Gamble, University of Cincinnati, Tri Health, Cleveland Clinic Health System, and Nationwide Mutual Insurance.

 There is federal and state aid available to help with college tuition fees and other academic-related costs.
 Below you’ll find information to help you learn more about the financial aid opportunities available to you and how to apply.

 - Ohio Department of Higher Education.
 The Ohio Department of Higher Education manages all state-funded financial programs.
 Information about studying in Ohio, as well as a comprehensive list of state grants and scholarships, is available through their website.

 - Federal Student Aid (FAFSA).
 Students who demonstrate financial need and are enrolled in a college degree program may be eligible for aid distributed by the U.S. Department of Education.
 Visit the Federal Student Aid website to determine your eligibility and apply using the free online FAFSA form.

 - CareerOneStop.
-Search more than 8,000 financial aid opportunities, including scholarships and grants via CareerOneStop.
+Search through more than 8,000 financial aid opportunities, including scholarships and grants, via CareerOneStop.
 You can use the filter options to narrow your search by state and degree level.
 All scholarships listed include information about eligibility requirements, the monetary amount awarded, and application deadlines.